THE SILENT, BUT DEADLY PULPIT

 Consider this: Would you be in the group that accepted Jesus as a prophet, or the group that shouted to ‘Crucify him’ Mk15:13,14, Lk23:21?
 Similarly, as Jesus was not readily accepted then, so will He not be accepted today.
 Things are very convoluted in these last days.
 Jesus prophesied ‘..when the Son of man cometh, shall he find faith on the earth?’
 Lk18:8; ‘And many false prophets shall rise, and shall deceive many.
 And because iniquity shall abound, the love of many shall wax cold.
 But he that shall endure unto the end, the same shall be saved’ Mt24:12-14.

 Jesus also said ‘..ye shall be hated of all nations for my name’s sake’ Mt24:9.
 Jesus said as in the days of Noah, so shall it be before his 2nd coming Mt24:37.
-America today has become a hedonistic, immoral, corrupt, and backslidden nation, and Biblical Christianity is fading fast.
+America today has become a hedonistic, immoral, filthy, corrupt, and backslidden nation, and Biblical Christianity is disappearing fast!

 Today’s Apostate Churches

 Over the past 30 years, a new paradigm had emerged within the churches.
 It is the Seeker-Friendly (aka Emergent Church) movement, to have more people come to church, and also to enrich their coffers.
 Their focus is on the unchurched, rather than on the unsaved; how to have more people attending church by becoming more contemporary, entertaining with performances, plays, dances, and sermons being more palatable, and people-friendly.
 The Seeker-Friendly Church movement has caused an explosion in mega-churches with some memberships in the tens of thousands, and pastors becoming very wealthy.